Thebes, Greece: Hellenistic period

-Restoration by Cassander

 Following Alexander the Great's death in 323 BC, Thebes was re-established in 315 BC by Cassander, one of the diadochi who was ruling in Greece.
 In restoring Thebes, Cassander sought to rectify the perceived wrongs of Alexander – a gesture of generosity that earned him much goodwill throughout Greece.
 In addition to currying favor with the Athenians and many of the Peloponnesian states, Cassander's restoration of Thebes provided him with loyal allies in the Theban exiles who returned to resettle the site.

 Cassander's plan for rebuilding Thebes called for the various Greek city-states to provide skilled labor and manpower, and ultimately it proved successful.
 The Athenians, for example, rebuilt much of Thebes's wall.
 Major contributions were sent from Megalopolis, Messene, and as far away as Sicily and Italy.

 Despite the restoration, Thebes never regained its former prominence.
 The death of Cassander in 297 BC created a power vacuum throughout much of Greece, which contributed, in part, to Thebes's besiegement by Demetrius Poliorcetes in 293 BC, and again after a revolt in 292 BC.
 This last siege was difficult and Demetrius was wounded, but finally he managed to break down the walls and to take the city once more, treating it mildly despite its fierce resistance.
 The city recovered its autonomy from Demetrius in 287 BC, and became allied with Lysimachus, the king of Thrace, and the Aetolian League.